Author info

 Proc. of ACM Symposium on Interactive 3D Graphics, 2001.

-@article { Erikson2001, author = {Carl Erikson and Dinesh Manocha and Bill Baxter} title = {{HLODs} for Fast Display of Large Static and Dynamic Environments}, journal = {Proc. of ACM Symposium on Interactive 3D Graphics}, year = {2001}, url = {http://www.cs.unc.edu/~walk/hlod/}, }
+@article { Erikson2001, author = {Carl Erikson and Dinesh Manocha and Bill Baxter} title = {{HLODs} for Fast Display of Large Static and Dynamic Environments}, journal = {Proc. of ACM Symposium on Interactive 3D Graphics}, year = {2001}, url = {http://gamma.cs.unc.edu/HLOD/}, }

 Dissertation